 For public facing websites or hotlinks, generate a signed URL.

-When the HTML option is enabled, the HTML markup (e.g. website.html) file will be included.
+When the HTML option is enabled, the raw HTML markup of the page (e.g., website.html) will be included along with the screenshot.